Juniper Junos Vulnerabilities

 Timeline

-The analysis of the timeline helps to identify the required approach and handling of single vulnerabilities and vulnerability collections.
+The analysis of the timeline helps to identify the required approach and handling of single items and item collections.
 This overview makes it possible to see less important slices and more severe hotspots at a glance.
-Initiating immediate vulnerability response and prioritizing of issues is possible.
+Prioritizing items becomes possible.

 Last Year

-The analysis of the timeline helps to identify the required approach and handling of single vulnerabilities and vulnerability collections.
+The analysis of the timeline helps to identify the required approach and handling of single items and item collections.
 This overview makes it possible to see less important slices and more severe hotspots at a glance.
-Initiating immediate vulnerability response and prioritizing of issues is possible.
+Prioritizing items becomes possible.

 Version